Cancelled Flights Compensation in the EU up to €600: Your Ultimate Guide

 Probably you have read about hundreds of cancelled flights from the UK.
 Did you know that it is possible to get cancelled flights compensation in EU?
-Any passenger has the right to get compensation if the airline cancels a flight, but there are several circumstances under which the airlines are not responsible for the flight disruption – and the flight is not eligible for flight compensation!
+EU air passenger rights – any passenger has the right to get compensation if the airline cancels a flight, but there are several circumstances under which the airlines are not responsible for the flight disruption – and the flight is not eligible for flight compensation!
 Cancelled Flights Compensation in EU

 In 2004, the European Parliament passed common rules (EU regulation 261/2004) on compensation for passengers who were denied boarding, had their flight cancelled or experienced a long delay.
 The rules base maximum compensation on the distance travelled and where you’re flying to and from.